Computer Siksha

 Justified

 Correct Answer: A — Left By default, HTML renders text aligned to the left side of the page.
-This default behaviour applies to left-to-right languages like English.
+This default behaviour consequently applies to left-to-right languages like English.
 Furthermore, unless you explicitly specify align=”center” or align=”right”, all text naturally flows from the left margin.
 Therefore, you only need to add the align attribute when you want a non-default alignment.

-Questions 23–25 · Right Alignment, Paragraph Tag, and Line Breaks
+Q23–25 · Right Alignment, Paragraph Tag, and Line Breaks

 Text Alignment